 *Pick out your favorite bulbs.
 One of each, right?!
-Don’t forget to plan your bloom time from early spring to late spring.
 It is just so hard to choose.

-*Get a good bag of soil like Van Wilgen’s Premium Planting Mix.
+*Get a good bag of soil like Van Wilgen’s Premium Planting Mix or some compost.
 Most bulbs like the soil rich.
 Alliums might be the exception.

 *Mix Bulb-Tone or Bone Meal into each planting hole.
 Use an inorganic fertilizer like Van Wilgen’s Slow Release, if animals digging up your bulbs is an issue.

-*If squirrels, voles, and chipmunks are a problem, add some deterrents.
-Volebloc is a course material that permanently discourages these critters.
+*If squirrels, voles, and chipmunks are an issue, add some deterrents.
+Perma-Till/Volebloc is a course material that permanently discourages these critters.
 I Must Garden’s Mole & Vole Repellent is really helpful mixed into the soil with the bulbs.

 In the spring you will be excited to see the beautiful metamorphosis of your bulbs into beautiful flowers!
-Happy fall planting.
+For now, happy fall planting.